Typhoon Nina (1987): China

+An intense surge of winter monsoon affected the southern coast of China.

 Aftermath

 Due to the damage wrought by Nina, President Corazon Aquino declared four Luzon provinces a disaster area.
 Initially, only 11 provinces were declared a state of emergency, but by November 29, this total increased to 17.
 United States Ambassador Nicholas Platt released $25,000 in emergency aid and sent officials to help with relief efforts.
 The American Red Cross also provided $24,000 worth of aid to post-storm victims.
 The Roman Catholic Church also provided $160,000 worth of food to the nation.
 Additionally, Social Welfare and Development Secretary Mita Pardo de Tavera donated $50,000 for emergency disaster relief, though many locals complained that this aid was too little and too late.
 Around 11000 lb of rice was donated for use in eight provinces, and on December 1, an additional 35000 lb of aid was airlifted to the region.
 Belgium also launched a four-month program to help 380,000 post-storm victims.
 Most flights in and out of Manila had returned to a normal schedule by November 28.
 In all, nine countries and several foreign Red Cross organizations responded by providing aid, totaling roughly $700,000 worth of value, mostly from Japan.
-PAGASA later retired the name Sisang on the list of tropical cyclones in the country; it was replaced by Sendang.
+The name Sisang was retrospectively retired by PAGASA from the list of tropical cyclones in the country; it was replaced by Sendang.